DETAILED ACTION

 Step 2: When able, accessing “Safe Brain” content by an account administrator and/or authorized individual;

-Step 4: Periodically sending reminders and notifications to the caregivers and the individual authorized player profiles to instruct and encourage game play several times a week;
+Step 4: Periodically sending reminders and notifications to the caregivers and the individual authorized player profiles to instruct and encourage game play several times a week, wherein regular game play improves accuracy of the baseline of the individual authorized player and wherein changes in game results from the established baseline may reveal a change in cognitive status indicative of a potential concussion event that would otherwise go undetected

 Step 5:

-A. If an interactive game result of an individual authorized player falls within a certain measurable of their individual baseline, using their score to further define the acceptable range and baseline of the interactive digital game result;
+A. If an interactive game result of an individual authorized player falls within a predetermined threshold percentage of the baseline of the individual authorized player, using their score to further define the acceptable range and baseline of the interactive game result;

 (1) alerting the individual authorized player and informing the player that their game result fell beneath their acceptable range and request that the player gets focused and play again, and